souravsanyal06/ASMA/README.md

 cd ../scripts
 python3 asma_city.py

-You will be prompted to enter an instruction number corresponding to a predefined natural language command (e.g., 1 for “Go to the house on the left”).
+You will be prompted to enter an instruction number corresponding to a predefined natural language command (e.g., 1 , 2, 3, 4).

 ## 📁 Download Required Data